 The concept of materiality is fundamental to the preparation of the financial statements and the audit process and applies not only to the monetary misstatements but also to disclosure requirements and adherence to acceptable accounting practice and applicable law.

 Matter Description

 Determination

-We have determined financial statement materiality based on a proportion of the prior year gross expenditure of the group, the PFCC and the CC adjusted for the effects of nonrecurring items.
+We have determined financial statement materiality based on a proportion of the prior year gross expenditure of the Authority adjusted for the effects of nonrecurring items.
 In the prior year we used the same benchmark.